Puerto Plata Dominican Republic Travel Guide

 Tours share insights into rural Dominican life and farming methods.

-They often include tastings and opportunities to buy local products directly.
+They often include tastings and opportunities to acquire local products directly.

 For those with more time, extending your trip beyond A City on the northern coast of the dominican republic permits broader Dominican Republic exploration.

-Put IN 2-3 nights for breathtaking natural scenery, including El Limón Waterfall and Los Haitises National Park.
-Main spot to go whale watching in season (mid-Jan to Mar).
+Add 2-3 nights for breathtaking natural scenery, including El Limón Waterfall and Los Haitises National Park.
+Main spot for whale watching in season (mid-Jan to Mar).

-Include 1-2 nights.
-The seat of government features the UNESCO World Heritage-listed Colonial Zone – the oldest continuously inhabited European settlement in the Americas.
+Add 1-2 nights.
+The capital features the UNESCO World Heritage-listed Colonial Zone – the oldest continuously inhabited European settlement in the Americas.

-Visit for a different resort experience on the eastern tip, known for larger resorts and extensive white-sand beaches.
+Visit for a different resort experience on the eastern tip, known for larger resorts and far-reaching white-sand beaches.
 Emphasis on luxury and convenience.

-Originate in A City on the northern coast of the dominican republic to explore its history, travel south to Santiago for urban culture, and finally to Santo Domingo for from the time of colonization zone and capital city.
+Originate in A City on the northern coast of the dominican republic nation to explore its history, travel south to Santiago for urban culture, and finally to The First city of the americas for the colonial zone and capital city.

 When planning multi-day extensions, consider using reliable long-distance bus services.
 They are comfy, economical, and connect most major cities.